blockcowboy/substrate-docs/content/md/en/docs/tutorials/smart-contracts/build-a-token-contract.md

 As a token owner, you can specify any account and any number of tokens that the designated account can transfer on your behalf.

-You don't have approve all tokens in your account and you can specify a maximum number that an approved account is allowed to transfer.
+You don't have to approve all tokens in your account.
+You can specify the maximum number of your tokens an approved account has permission to transfer.

 When you call `approve` multiple times, you overwrite the previously-approved value with the new value.
 By default, the approved value between any two accounts is `0`.